Richard Champernowne (died 1419)

 Sir Richard Champernowne (1344-1419) was an English landowner and administrator who held lands at Modbury, Dodbrooke, Bridford, and East Portlemouth in Devon and at Aston Rowant in Oxfordshire.

 Origins

-Born on 29 June 1344 at the manor of Suddon in the parish of Wincanton and baptised in the parish church of Wincanton, he was the son of Sir Thomas Champernowne, a member of the Champernowne family that had been landowners in Devon for many generations, and his wife Eleanor Rohant, daughter and heiress of Sir Roger Rohant.
+Born on 29 June 1344 at the manor of Suddon in the parish of Wincanton and baptised in the parish church of Wincanton, he was the son of Sir Thomas Champernowne, a member of the Champernowne family who had been landowners in Devon for many generations, and his wife Eleanor Rohant, daughter and heiress of Sir Roger Rohant.
 His sister Cecily Champernowne married Simon Fleming.

 Career

 In his public life, he served as Sheriff of Devon in 1368, in 1381, and again in 1387.
 In 1386 was appointed by Thomas Brantingham, the Bishop of Exeter, to demarcate the disputed border between Devon and Cornwall.
 In his private life, he and his second wife obtained in 1404 permission from the Pope to have a portable altar and to choose their own confessor.
 He made his will on 26 February 1419, asking to be buried beside his second wife at Dodbrooke, and it was proved at Exeter on 3 April 1419.